ABOUT KAI CORREA

 Prior to UNC, Correa spent three seasons as the Head Assistant at the University of Puget Sound (Division III) in Tacoma, WA.
 As Head Assistant, Correa served as recruiting coordinator, infield coach, and also oversaw Puget Sound’s overall team defense, strength and conditioning program, and academic advising.

 In three seasons with the program, Correa transitioned the Puget Sound defense from one of the statistically lowest ranking team defenses in the West Region to one of the top 40 defenses in all of Division III baseball (368 total teams).
 In 2014, Correa directed a record setting team defense that finished with the highest fielding percentage in school history.

 Clinician & Guest Speaker

 Kai is an experienced clinician and has worked with USA baseball as an infield instructor at the USA 17U National Team Development Program in 2019 and for the west region teams at the USA Baseball National Team Identification Series in 2016 and 2017.
 He has also served as an infield instructor and evaluator at Top 96, Trosky Baseball, ABD, ABC, CBA, Base by Pros, Stanford University, University of Kansas, and University of Washington baseball camps from 2011-2017.

 Kai enjoys spending his off-season’s sharing his passion for infield play.
-He was a featured infield speaker at the ABCA Convention (2019) and has also spoken at the ABCA Convention Expo Theatre (2017), the Colorado Dugout Club Convention, the 2017 Baseball Aruba National Convention, the Infield Hot Stove at the 2018 ABCA Convention, the 2018 Oklahoma High School Baseball Convention, the 2018 Be The Best Clinic, and at the 2018 Baseball Canada High Performance Coaching Seminar.
-He is scheduled to speak at the 2018 ABCA Barnstormers Clinic in Denver, 2018 Curacao Baseball Week (2019), the Ohio High School Baseball Coaches Convention (2019), the Inside Baseball Clinic (2019), the i70 Baseball Convention (2019), the National Fastpitch Coaches Association (2019), the Michigan High School Baseball Coaches Convention, and at the 2019 Inside Baseball Clinic.
+He was a featured infield speaker at the ABCA Convention (2019) and has also spoken at the ABCA Convention Expo Theatre (2017), the Colorado Dugout Club Convention (2017), the Baseball Aruba National Convention (2017), the Oklahoma High School Baseball Convention (2018), the Be The Best Clinic (2018, 2020), the Baseball Canada High Performance Coaching Seminar (2018, 2020), the ABCA Barnstormers Clinic in Denver (2018), Curacao Baseball Week (2019), the Ohio High School Baseball Coaches Convention (2019), the Inside Baseball Clinic (2019), the i70 Baseball Convention (2019), the National Fastpitch Coaches Association (2019), the Michigan High School Baseball Convention (2020), and the Best Ever Ever Convention in Toronto (2020)

 Big Island Born